ReDI-School/intermediate-java/14-project/index.md

 - you could use a graphing library to actually output nice graphs!

-### Exercice Tracker (with persistence)
+### 6 - Exercise Tracker (with persistence)

 #### Description:

 Users should be able to:

-- select from a static list of possible exercises and enter when they did it & specific exercice-relevant information, e.g.
+- select from a static list of possible exercises and enter when they did it & specific exercise-relevant information, e.g.
-    - for runnning and biking: Duration & Distance
+    - for running and biking: Duration & Distance
-    - for weightlifting exercices: Weight & Repetitions
+    - for weightlifting exercises: Weight & Repetitions
     - for football, basketball, ... : Duration, # of matches played
-- get an easily readable list of exercices they did in the last x days/weeks/months
+- get an easily readable list of exercises they did in the last x days/weeks/months
-- The data they entered should not be lost when the appliction is closed - either with a database or a file-based storage.
+- The data they entered should not be lost when the application is closed - either with a database or a file-based storage.

 #### Bonus: